kilasuit/kilasuit/README.md

 ### Hi there 👋

+kilasuit is my username of choice as I really enjoyed playing Hitman and he's a killer in a suit. nothing more to it than that.
+Also it is my Gamertag on Xbox & most places where I can get hold of it.

 - 🔭 I’m currently working on Azure and PowerShell things
 - 🌱 I’m currently learning (slowly C# - like very slowly)
 - ⚒️ I am a PowerShell Working Group Member focused on Interactive UX